ToughKnee/FlowUML/Deesign/FlowUMLscenarios.md

          The components of the methodCallInstance MUST share their inheritanceList with the MethodInstance they are diretly linked to

-「 Scenario 」     ※ EXTENSION:Parent method called:: Receive info to create Instances
+「 Scenario 」     ※ EXTENSION::: Receive info to create Instances:Parent method called
 Given:
-        -We are in the same context and kind of scenario as in the previous scenario -
+        -We are in the same context and kind of scenario as in the previous scenario
 When:
-        -There is an MethodInstance that is a call to a PARENT method, which was inherited -The calls was performed using the "this." prefix or just the method call
+        -There is a MethodInstance that is a call to a PARENT method, which was inherited -The calls was performed using the "this." prefix or just the name of the method
 Then:
-        -This MethodInstance sets a boolean as "true", which represents that it needs the class that owns the method it has AND it matches one of the string in the inheritanceList
+        -The MethodInstance to be created sets a boolean as "true", which represents that it needs the class that owns the method it has AND it matches one of the string in the inheritanceList
-        -The MethodInstance now when we call the method that checks the types of the aliases on the instances dictioanry, now must also do before that, a comparison of the owner class of each method and see if any matches an element from the inheritanceList
+        -When we call the MethodInstance, the method that checks the types of the aliases on the instances dictioanry(CheckTypesOfAliases), has to do something before doing anything else, which is a comparison of the owner class of each method and see if any matches an element from the inheritanceList

+//===========================
+//===========================   「 Feature 」     ※ ???
+        Responsibilities(+|-):
++Benefits
+-Drawbacks

+「 Scenario 」     ※ Resolution of aliases from Instance
+Given:
+        -Analysis of all code files FINISHED
+        -InstancesDictionary and InheritanceDictionary completed
+        -List of MethodInstances with unknown type complete and wich will be traversed in this scenario --The Builders(ClassEntity and Method) are complete and ready to create the classes of their correspondent type These builders are going to be crucial for this scenario
+When:
+        -We need the Callsites to be completed so that we can make Diagrams
+Then:
+        -Use the inheritance manager to link the ClassEntityBuilders with their inherited classes -Build all the ClassEntities, which will then build the Methods -Make the MethodBuilders deposit their built Method to the MethodDictionaryManager -Pass through all the List of MethodInstances with unknown type and call the "CheckTypesOfAliases()" method, which will query the methodDictionary for the Method object containing the correspondent signature
+                -If the method did not find a match, then proceed to discover the missing types of aliases with other solutions, like using the instancesDictionary and inheritanceDictionary(for aliases that came from properties from a parent class)

+//===========================   「 Feature 」     ※ MethodDictionaryInstance
+        Responsibilities(+|-):
++Lets the MethodInstances access this dictionary and check with their complete signature the Method instance they needed -Drawbacks

+//===========================   「 Feature 」     ※ Recognizer between MethodInstanceSignature and MethodSignature
+        Reason:
+-We need to find a match between info that a MethodInstance has and info an actual Method has -Both objects have the same info, EXCEPT for the returnType and namespaces, which the Method knows well and the MethodInstance doesn't but has a List of possible candidates

+        Responsibilities(+|-):
++Special lookup when MethodInstance requests the actual Method to the InstancesManager -Drawbacks